Ahmed-Kareem-Dimah/IBN/README.md

   3- Connecting the network with the module that got optimum learning rate from our datasets from step 1.

-  4- Testing our module with multiple failures senarios.
+  4- Testing our module with multiple network failures senarios.

 # Toplogy has been attached to the master/